What Is SSL and How Does It Protect My Website?

 The abbreviation SSL stands for Secure Sockets Layer.
 It is commonly used to refer to either the SSL protocol or an SSL certificate.
 In this article, we will focus on both terms and examine them in detail.

-The SSL protocol is a widely used cryptographic protocol that is able to secure the communication between two or more devices on the Internet.
+The SSL protocol is a widely used cryptographic protocol that is able to secure communication between two or more devices on the Internet.
 Most often, SSL is used to protect the data transmitted between a server and a client.
 The protection takes the form of authentication for each participant and encryption for all messages sent back and forth.
 Thanks to these protections, third parties are unable to eavesdrop on the communication or alter it in any meaningful way.

 To gain the security benefits of the SSL protocol, the server must have a valid SSL certificate installed.
 The SSL certificate plays an instrumental role in the client-server negotiations for a secure connection.
 As such, servers that lack an SSL certificate would not be able to use the SSL protocol.
 We will provide an in-depth walkthrough of how SSL secures a client-server connection a bit later in the article.